 - It's entered the current jargon so well that people draw a distinction between being "fired" and being "laid off."
 "Fired" means losing your job because you screwed up, while "laid off" means losing your job for budget reasons.
 Immediate results are the samenote , but it's easier to get a new job after being laid-off than after being fired.
-The older equivalent phrases, "termination with prejudice" and "termination without prejudice" dropped out of favor for sounding overly confrontational ("termination with extreme prejudice" is in a different ballpark all together).
+The older equivalent phrases, "termination with prejudice" and "termination without prejudice", dropped out of favor for sounding overly confrontational ("termination with extreme prejudice" is in a different ballpark altogether).

 - A particularly notorious example is the Finnish expression "yt-neuvottelut", short for yhteistoimintaneuvottelut, which means "cooperation negotiations".
 It sounds innocent and positive, but really it means negotiations about laying people off.